onap/integration/docs/docs_vFW_CNF_CDS.rst

             }
         },

-.. note:: In the Frankfurt reelase profile upload was implementes as a custom Kotlin script included into the CBA.
+.. note:: In the Frankfurt release profile upload was implemented as a custom Kotlin script included into the CBA.
 It was responsible for upload of K8S profile into multicloud/k8s plugin.
 It is still a good example of  the integration of Kotlin scripting into the CBA.
 For those interested in this functionaliy we recommend to look into the `Frankfurt CBA Definition`_ and `Frankfurt CBA Script`_.
+Since Honolulu we introduce more advanced use of the Kotlin script for verification of the CNF status or custom resolution of complex parameters over Kotlin script - both can be found in the further part of the documentation.

 In our example for vPKG helm package we may select *vfw-cnf-cds-vpkg-profile* profile that is included into CBA as a folder.
 Profile generation step uses Velocity templates processing embedded CDS functionality on its basis ssh port number (specified in the SO request as *vpg-management-port*).